Jancy-2006/Catch-the-stars/README.md

 # Catch the Stars

 ## Description
 Catch the falling stars to earn points.
 Missing stars reduces lives.
+Good luck .

 ## How to Play
 1. Click Start.